Overview

 Disability Inclusion

-There are 240 million children around the world living with a disability.
-Many of them are excluded from early childhood development and education programming.
-The IRC and Sesame Workshop strive to provide all children with opportunities that build a foundation for lifelong learning.
+Currently, there are 240 million children around the world living with a disability.
+Often, these children are excluded from early childhood development and education programming.
+The IRC and Sesame Workshop have made it a core part of the Ahlan Simsim mission to provide all children with opportunities that build a foundation for lifelong learning.

 Saeed stands, smiling, at an Ahlan Simsim workshop.
 The walls behind him are decorated with characters from the TV show.